benlue/soar/README.md

 That's similar to issuing a SQL statement like:

     SELECT * FROM Person WHERE age = 25;

-Unlike the sql statement, your can easily resue the command (this time with different query conditions):
+Unlike sql statements, your can easily resue the command (this time with different query conditions):

     soar.execute(cmd, {hobby: "coding"}, function(err, list) {
         // list persons whose hobby is to do coding.
     });

 ## What's New